CompuTec/processforce-docs/current/administrator-guide/licensing/license-server/direct-access.md

+---
+sidebar_position: 2
+---

 # Using CompuTec Service Manager and configuring Direct Data Access mode

 This document provides a step-by-step guide on how to use and configure CompuTec Service Manager.

 :::info
     CompuTec Service Manager is a part of CompuTec License Server, which installation guide you can find on [the CompuTec License Server Installation page](./license-server-installation.md).
 :::

 ## Starting CompuTec Service Manager